matplotlib/matplotlib/doc/api/pyplot_summary.rst

 Most of these functions also exist as methods in the :class:`matplotlib.axes.Axes` class.
-You can use them with the so-called "Object Oriented" approach to Matplotlib.
+You can use them with the "Object Oriented" approach to Matplotlib.

 While it is easy to quickly generate plots with the :mod:`matplotlib.pyplot` module, we recommend using the object-oriented approach for more control and customization of your plots.
+See the methods in the :meth:`matplotlib.axes.Axes` class for many of the same plotting functions.
-For some examples of the OO approach to Matplotlib, see the :ref:`api_examples` examples.
+For examples of the OO approach to Matplotlib, see the :ref:`API Examples<api_examples>`.

 Colors in Matplotlib
 --------------------